micantoine/svelte-preprocess-cssmodules/README.md

 ## Import styles from an external stylesheet

-Alternatively, styles can be created into an external file and imported onto a svelte component from the `<script>` tag.
-The name referring to the import can then be used in the markup targetting any existing classname of the stylesheet.
+Alternatively, styles can be created into an external file and imported onto a svelte component.
+The name referring to the import can then be used on the markup to target any existing classname of the stylesheet.

 - The option `parseExternalStylesheet` need to be enabled.
-- The css file must follow the convention `FILENAME.module.css` in order to be processed.
+- The css file must follow the convention `[FILENAME].module.css` in order to be processed.

 **Note:** *The import option is only meant for stylesheets relative to the component.
 You will have to set your own bundler in order to import *node_modules* packages css files.*